Luvvydev/Luvvydev/README.md

 ##  <sup><sub>as of November 2025</sub></sup>

-building and maintaining a large private C++ codebase with multiple modules, and releasing Python GUI tools that solve real problems
+building and maintaining a large private C++ codebase, and releasing Python GUI tools that solve real problems

 ##